 - Prepare the graham cracker pie crust in a buttered 9-inch springform pan as instructed in the above-linked recipe, but add 1/2 teaspoon of cinnamon to the dry ingredients.
 Double wrap the bottom and sides in aluminum foil (just in case your pan leaks); set aside.

 - Add the cream cheese to the bowl of your electric mixer and beat on medium speed until smooth.

 - Add the pumpkin puree, 3 whole eggs, 1 egg yolk, sour cream, and sugar.
 Beat until just blended.

 - Whisk together the flour, cloves, and nutmeg and add to the mixing bowl along with the vanilla.
 Beat on medium speed just until well combined.

 - Pour the batter into the prepared crust, and distribute evenly.
 Place the cheesecake inside a roasting pan (or a baking sheet, if that's all you have) and fill halfway up the pan with boiling water (or halfway up a baking sheet).
 Bake on center rack of oven for 30 minutes.

-- Increase the temperature to 325°F. Bake for an additional 20 minutes.
+- Decrease the temperature to 325°F. Bake for an additional 20 minutes.